 an evaluation is deemed appropriate, an evaluation plan is written describing

 the required evaluations and parental consent is obtained.
-The process begins.
+The process begins and the evaluations are completed within 90 days.

 4. Eligibility: Once evaluations are completed, an